HefnySco/andruav_ap_wiki/source/de-config-mavlink.rst

    * - "module_id"
      - Just a name for your module.
      - "C1" , "COMM_MAIN" ...etc.
-   * - "module_key" (*)
-     - Unique identification for your module.
-     - GUID number. you can change it or just leave it.
    * - "s2s_udp_target_ip" (**)
      - points to de_comm **"s2s_udp_listening_ip"** in :ref:`de-config-comm`.
      - "127.0.0.1" if all modules on the same board else the comm board IP e.g. "192.168.1.147".